César Tovar: Minnesota Twins

 Tovar played an integral role as a utility player during the Twins' 1967 pennant run, dividing his playing time between third base (70 games), center field (64), second baseman (36), left field (10), shortstop (9) and right field (5).
 He set an American League record of 164 games played (the Twins had two tie games in the 1967 season) and led the league with 726 plate appearances and 649 at-bats.
 He was also among the top 10 batters in runs, hits, doubles, triples, stolen bases, hit by pitch and sacrifice hits.
 At the end of the 1967 season, the Triple Crown winner, Carl Yastrzemski, received all but one vote for the American League Most Valuable Player Award; the lone dissenting ballot (cast by Minneapolis Star sports writer Max Nichols) was marked in favor of Tovar, who would finish 7th in the MVP voting.

 On September 22, 1968, Tovar became the second player after Bert Campaneris (Kansas City Athletics, 1965) to play all nine fielding positions in a game.
 The two were later joined by Scott Sheldon (Texas Rangers, 2000), Shane Halter (Detroit Tigers, 2000), and Andrew Romine (Detroit Tigers, 2017) as the only five players in MLB history to have accomplished the feat.
 Tovar started the game on the mound against Oakland and pitched one scoreless inning in which he struck out Reggie Jackson.
 As fate would have it, the first batter he faced was Campaneris.

-On May 18, 1969, Tovar combined with Rod Carew to set a major league record for most steals by a club in one inning with five.
-In the third inning against a Detroit battery of Mickey Lolich and Bill Freehan, Tovar stole third base and home.
+Billy Martin became the Twins manager in 1969 and he extolled Tovar's leadership and motivation among his teammates.
+During a game against the Detroit Tigers on May 18, 1969, Tovar combined with Rod Carew to set a major league record for most steals by a club in one inning with five.
+In the third inning against the Detroit battery of Mickey Lolich and Bill Freehan, Tovar stole third base and home.
 Carew followed by stealing second base, third base and home.
 The two steals of home in the same inning also tied a record.
-In 1970, Tovar ended the season with a .300 batting average and an AL-leading 36 doubles and 13 triples.
-He also ranked third in the league in total hits with 195, and second in runs scored with 120.
-The Twins won the American League Western Division title in both 1969 and 1970, but each time were swept in three games by the Baltimore Orioles during the play-offs.
-Tovar hit for only a .077 batting average in the 1969 American League Championship Series, but improved with a .385 average in the 1970 American League Championship Series.
+He ended the year with a career-high 45 stolen bases.
+Tovar returned to Venezuela during the off-season to play for the Navegantes del Magallanes team that won the 1969-1970 Venezuelan Professional Baseball League title and went on to win the 1970 Caribbean Series, marking the first time a Venezuelan team had won the tournament since its inception in 1949.